ohler55/ox/README.md

 ## Release Notes

+### Release 2.1.3

+ - Added check for @attributes being nil.
+Reported by and proposed fix by Elana.

 ### Release 2.1.2

  - Added skip option to parsing.
 This allows white space to be collapsed in two